Kali Charan Hembram

 Kali Charan Hembram (born 1 May 1960) is an Indian writer of Santali language and civil servant from Odisha.
 He won the Sahitya Akademi Award for Santali in 2019.

 Biography

 Hembram was born on 1 May 1960 in Mayurbhanj.
-He completed his school life from Bahalda High School.
-Later, he was admitted into Tata College and graduated from there.
+He went to school at Bahalda High School.
+After school he was admitted to Tata College where he graduated.
 He is working as a section officer at the Council of Higher Secondary Education in Bhubaneswar.

-Hembram involved in writing books, plays and songs in Santali.
-He was the dialogue writer of a Santali film titled Jiwi Jury.
+Hembram is involved in writing books, plays and songs in Santali.
+He wrote the dialogue of a Santali film titled Jiwi Jury.

-Hembram is the writer of anthology of short stories titled Sisirjali.
+Hembram is the writer of an anthology of short stories titled Sisirjali.
 This book was published in 2013.
-It is his first published book.
+It was his first book that was published.
 The book consists of 15 short stories.
-For this book he was awarded Sahitya Akademi Award for Santali in 2019.
+He was awarded Sahitya Akademi Award for Santali for this book in 2019.